-In this highlights episode, Meredith Soelberg and Brooke Mitchell describe their experience as employees in an insurance-based physical therapy practice that had to “weather the storm” of massive reimbursement cuts.
+In this highlights episode, Meredith Soelberg and Brooke Mitchell describe their experience as employees in an in-network physical therapy practice that had to “weather the storm” of massive reimbursement cuts.
 The impact of those cuts made it apparent that they’d have to change their business model or face economic ruin.
 The cash-based practice model seemed to be the obvious solution, so the decision was made to give it a try.

 Meredith and Brook explain exactly how the transition to cash-based was managed so the practice could remain viable for the long term.
 This information is especially relevant in light of the recent announcement of the coming 8% cuts to Medicare reimbursements for physical therapy services that will soon leave many practices facing similar situations.